Trace

 Ideology

-In 8 AD, the Roman poet Ovid eloquently expressed the inherent mutability of nature, contemplating the unimaginable transformation of an eagle emerging from an egg.
-Ovid's poetic narrative extends beyond the conventional, where rocks metamorphose into humans, and these 250 myths have served as a wellspring of inspiration for artists spanning from Shakespeare to Bernini.
-The writer skillfully delineated these fantastical changes, while the sculptor, with remarkable manual dexterity, inscribed these transitions in marble.
-This process demanded not only imagination but also the ability to translate mental images onto paper through the art of drawing.
+In 8 AD, the Roman poet Ovid eloquently captured the inherent mutability of nature, famously contemplating the unimaginable transformation of an eagle emerging from an egg.
+His poetic narrative transcended the ordinary—rocks metamorphosed into humans, and over 250 myths unfolded as a rich source of inspiration for artists ranging from Shakespeare to Bernini.
+Ovid articulated these fantastical changes through language, while the sculptor, with extraordinary manual skill, etched these transitions into marble.
+This act required not only imagination but also the capacity to translate mental visions onto paper through the discipline of drawing.

 Experimental Architectural Design